This article addresses some common questions regarding our migration away from Transactions into Spans.

 This deprecation is likely to occur by Nov 2025, we will update our product messaging to reflect the exact date as details are confirmed.

-What happens to my transactions based alerts?
+What happens to my transactions-based alerts?

 What happens to my transactions based dashboard widgets and saved queries?